cuhacking/mmapp/README.md

 Since Mapbox's Android and iOS SDKs require special authentication to download, a gradle plugin is available to simplify the configuration of multiplatform projects with Mapbox dependencies.

+This plugin will automatically add mapbox dependencies to your multiplatform targets for supported platforms (JS, Android, and iOS), and also set up authentication for the Android and iOS SDKs.

+> Note: Because the Mapbox-iOS-SDK cocoapod requires modifying a user's `.netrc` file, an extra line of local
+> configuration must be added to enable the automatic configuration of authentication to download the iOS dependency.
+> See below.

 To use the plugin, apply it to your project:

 ```kotlin